carriercomm/go-to/ProjectReport.md

 ##Taken steps to set up instances

-Source code of scripts to automate instance creation are provided in Appendix A and Appendix B.
+Source code of scripts to automate instance creation is provided in Appendix A and Appendix B.

 Main findings:

 ### Amazon Ec2
-* The process is well documented and there a lot of examples avaiable for different automation options.
+* The process is well documented and there a lot of examples available for different automation options.

-* When working under particular IAM used under one account it's possible to acces credentials and keys of other IAM users.
+* When working under particular IAM used under one account it's possible to access credentials and keys of other IAM users.
   Which is a potential security risk.

-* Certificates must be uploaded in every region endpoints serapatly.
+* Certificates must be uploaded in every region endpoints separately.
 This complicates the setup in multi-region environments.

 ### Windows Azure
 * Lack of examples on how automatically provision an instance with a linux OS.

 * The Python client API provided by Microsoft is very poorly documented in incomplete.
   Some API calls are missing.
-Some are completly undocumented.
+Some are completely undocumented.

 * Support for linux Guest OS is redementary.
   I was unable to find a way to upload an SSH certificate instead of using plain text passwords in my script.

 * Some limits are non-practical.
-For example: It's only possible to upload 10 managment certificates per cloud service.
+For example: It's only possible to upload 10 management certificates per cloud service.

 ##Monitoring options
 ### Amazon AWS
 * Amazon has feature rich monitoring service – CloudWatch.
 It possible to emit custom metrics to Cloud Watch and build alarming or trigger scaling on top of there metrics.

 * Very important feature of CloudWatch is support for backfilling of metrics.
-  CloudWatch honors the timestamp which provided during the API Call PutMetrics:
+  CloudWatch honours the timestamp which provided during the API Call PutMetrics:
   <http://docs.aws.amazon.com/AmazonCloudWatch/latest/APIReference/API_PutMetricData.html>.
   This enabled consistent stream fo metrics without gaps.